 The SC-CSTS allows a single instance of the Throw Event procedure to be activated during the service instance provision period (see reference [1]) of the SC-CSTS instance.

-The instance of the Service Control service allows the user to specify the directive qualifier that carry the configuration parameters (up to a maximum number that is controlled via Service Management) or a single control action in each EXECUTE-DIRECTIVE invocation.
+The instance of the Service Control service allows the user to specify the directive qualifier that carries the configuration parameters (up to a maximum number that is controlled via Service Management) or a single control action in each EXECUTE-DIRECTIVE invocation.
 For each parameter that is to be reconfigured, the fully-qualified parameter name and typed value (see1.6.3.2.6) are specified in the EXECUTE-DIRECTIVE invocation.
 The directive qualifiers contain the configuration parameter which is a sequence of parameter identifier and parameter value pairs.

 In performing the EXECUTE-DIRECTIVE operation of the SC-CSTS, the service instance validates the invocation, which includes confirming that the fully-qualified parameter names or action name contained in the invocation is in the set of published parameter names or published action names, respectively; that an action has the qualifiers that are required for the action type, and that the typed values of the parameters or action qualifiers are as specified for their respective parameters or action qualifiers.
 Upon detection of a condition that invalidates the invocation, the SC-CSTS service instance returns a negative acknowledgement that identifies the reason (diagnostic) for the invalid condition.
 If the reason is an unknown or an incorrectly-specified reconfiguration parameter, the service instance also lists the fully-qualified names of all reconfiguration parameters that are invalid for that same reason.